darakeon/dfm/terms/README.md

     - The values of both currency need to be input by the Person.

+- Schedule feature allow to schedule Moves to be created at the future.
+There is an automation running every 15 minutes to insert the Moves for the pending Schedules.
+If the Person schedule a Move for a past date, it will be created in the next time this automation runs.

 - System data and decisions made based on this data are sole responsibility of the Person:

     - This contract is only agreed with the Person, not with anyone not registered into the System even though related to the Person;